dime-worldbank/dime-account-admin/instructions/request-access-dime-org.md

 request access as an external collaborator using [instructions linked to here](https://github.com/dime-worldbank/dime-account-admin/blob/main/README.md).

-One exception for when you can still use this request to be added to the DIME account despite not being mapped to DIME is if you:
+One exception for when you can still request to be added to the DIME account despite not being mapped to DIME is if you:
 1. Report to a DIME supervisor
 1. Work extensively on a DIME project that as a repo on the DIME GitHub account
 1. Have an active World Bank contract and an active World Bank email